The essence of

 radical or marked by a considerable departure from the usual or

-of view of an original catena this latter definition is, of course,
+From the point of view of an original catena this latter definition is

-preposterous, for the usual or traditional might be extreme
+absolutely preposterous, since the usual or traditional may be extreme

 extreme and extremism must implicitly refer not to